mvolkmann/blog/src/smalltalk/03-getting-started.md

 - Select one of the methods such as `buttonLabel`.
 - Change the color returned from its default value to a new value.

-This will affect all morphs that use that theme property.
+This will affect all "morphs" (described below) that use that theme property.
 For example, the `PluggableButtonMorph` method `drawEmbossedLabelOn` uses `Theme current buttonLabel`.
 This method could be modified to enable